 - Providing evaluative feedback for the CEO should be a formal, continuous process involving the board chair or other appropriate board members who confer with the CEO regularly.
 The board as a whole also should participate by providing feedback through a formal process that collects and collates individual board member assessments of CEO performance, which are considered through documented discussion.
 The evaluation process should culminate in a formal, annual performance review.
 Such a continuous evaluation process facilitates timely, meaningful feedback on many aspects of operations and addresses any misunderstandings or gaps in expectations.

 - The evaluation process should enhance the working relationship and information sharing between the CEO and the board rather than be a one-directional process.
 A current CEO position description can be a valuable resource to help guide an effective review.

-- If the board determines compensation in association with the formal performance review, then changes in compensation should be based on an independent, fair market value assessment and should take into account the full range of objectives established as part of the review process and should not be based solely on financial results.
+- If the board determines compensation in association with the formal performance review, then changes in compensation should be based on an independent, fair market value assessment and should take into account the full range of objectives established as part of the review process and not be based solely on financial results.

 - As an adjunct to the CEO evaluation process, a board self-evaluation process should be considered.
-Self evaluations of the full board and individual members constitute important enhancements to the CEO performance evaluation process by assessing the extent to which board members perceive the board provides clear expectations and effective guidance and feedback to the CEO throughout the year.
+Self-evaluations of the full board and individual members enhance the CEO performance evaluation process by assessing the extent to which board members perceive the board and provide clear expectations and effective guidance and feedback to the CEO throughout the year.

 One of the most important responsibilities of a hospital or health system's board is the development and implementation of a documented, well-designed, ongoing process for providing feedback to the CEO and measuring progress on achieving objectives.
 Such a process increases communication between the board and the CEO, which ultimately improves the functioning of the organization.